Why You Should Use a Real Estate Attorney to Sell Your Home

 Document Review & Preparation

-In Massachusetts, a Purchase and Sales agreement is a binding contract which determines what the buyers and sellers are expected to do as well as important dates that occur during the transaction.
+In Massachusetts, a Purchase and Sales agreement is a binding contract that determines what the buyers and sellers are expected to do as well as important dates that occur during the transaction.
 It is the seller’s obligation to provide the Purchase and Sale agreement, most home sellers are not attorneys so they are best advised to leave the legal agreements up to a professional.
 A good real estate attorney will know what to include in the Purchase and Sale agreement to protect the seller’s interests.

 Home Inspection Negotiations